 To qualify for a second mortgage with the lowest rates, focus on strengthening your credit, lowering your debt-to-income ratio, and maximizing your home equity.
 Lenders typically offer the best 2nd mortgage rates to borrowers with credit scores above 720, strong income stability, and at least 20–30% equity.
 Shopping multiple lenders, choosing a shorter term, and providing full documentation can also help secure better pricing.
 Maintaining clean payment history and keeping credit utilization low further improves your chances of qualifying for the lowest rates.

-Can I get a second mortgage with low credit scores?
+Can I qualify for a second mortgage with a low credit score?

 How to qualify for a second mortgage for an investment property?